JNP-Solutions/Slacken/README.md

 of read classification.
 The end result is a classification for each read, as well as a summary report that shows the number of reads and the fraction of reads assigned to each taxon.

-Slacken is based on Apache Spark and is thus a distributed application, rather than run on a single machine as Kraken 2 does.
-Slacken can run on a single machine but it can also scale to a cluster with hundreds or thousands of machines.
+Slacken is based on Apache Spark and is thus a distributed application.
+It can run on a single machine but it can also scale to a cluster with hundreds or thousands of machines.
 It does not keep all data in RAM during processing but processes data in batches.